akhauv/ingredients-label-detector/README.md

 4. Run `python ./scripts/run_ingredients_detection.py` and answer terminal prompts.

-If you want to run individual stages of the ingrededients detection, you can also run:
+If you want to run individual stages of the ingredients detection process, you can also run:
 - `python ./scripts/text_detection.py` for text detection
 - `python ./scripts/text_extraction.py` for text extraction